J&J Medical Connect

 Abbreviations: IQR, interquartile range.

-At selexipag initiation, 24 of 27 patients were receiving treprostinil (subcutaneous [SC], n=20; oral, n=4), which was tapered off based on the iMTD of selexipag for each patient.
+At selexipag initiation, 24 of 27 patients were receiving treprostinil (subcutaneous [SC], n=20; oral, n=4), which was tapered off based on the iMTD of selexipag.
 ERA or PDE-5i doses did not change during the selexipag titration period.

-Patients saw improvement in septal position (2 out of 18 patients), right ventricular fractional area change (1 out of 11), tricuspid annular plane systolic excursion (10 out of 18), and 6MWD (1 out of 6).
-No patients had decrease in right ventricular pressure.
+Patients demonstrated improvement in septal position (2 of 18 patients), right ventricular fractional area change (1 of 11), tricuspid annular plane systolic excursion (10 of 18), and 6MWD (1 of 6).
+No patients experienced a decrease in right ventricular pressure.

-No patients discontinued selexipag during the study period; 4 patients received reduced doses due to flushing (n=1), drug interactions (n=2), and an increased frequency of nose bleeds (n=1).
+No patients discontinued selexipag during the study period; 4 patients received dose reductions due to flushing (n=1), drug interactions (n=2), and an increased frequency of nose bleeds (n=1).

 Characteristic